labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeFigures.md

 A lot of options can be used with this subcommand to tune your rarefaction curves, most of them are the same as with the `partition` workflow.
 The following 3 are related to the rarefaction alone:

-- `--depth` defines the number of sampling for each number of organism (default 30)
+- `--depth` defines the number of sampling for each number of genomes (default 30)
-- `--min` defines the minimal number of organisms in a sample (default 1)
+- `--min` defines the minimal number of genomes in a sample (default 1)
-- `--max` defines the maximal number of organisms in a sample (default 100)
+- `--max` defines the maximal number of genomes in a sample (default 100)

 So for example the following command:
 `ppanggolin rarefaction -p pangenome.h5 --min 5 --max 50 --depth 30`